Najważniejsze informacje - Goðafoss

 The name Goðafoss means either waterfall of the gods or waterfall of the 'goði' (i.e. priest/ chieftain).
 The reason for this is its fascinating history.

-By 1000 AD, it seemed that Norway would almost certainly invade if the country were to stand by their pagan beliefs.
+By 1000 AD, it seemed that Norway would almost certainly invade if the country were to stand by its pagan beliefs.
 The issue was thus discussed at Þingvellir, where the parliament met once a year.
 The lawspeaker at the time, the Ásatrú priest (or goði) Þorgeir Ljósvetningagoði, was given the responsibility to make the decision.

 It is said he lay under a fur blanket for a day and a night in silence, praying to his Old Gods for the right decision.
 Eventually, he emerged and said, for the good of the people, Christianity would be the official religion, but pagans could practice in private.

 Ásbyrgi Canyon, meanwhile, is also linked to the Old Norse Gods.
 Its perfect horseshoe shape was said to have been created by the stomping of one of the hoofs of the eight-legged steed of Odin.
-The final destination on the Diamond Circle is Húsavík, the best place for whale-watching in Iceland.
+The final destination on the Diamond Circle is Húsavík, the best place for whale watching in Iceland.

 Outside of the Diamond Circle, Goðafoss, is easily reached by travelling for 45 minutes east by car from the capital of the north, Akureyri.